GiovanniLeo/AnonymousChat/README.md

 ### Additional operation

 - *destroyRoom*: a peer can destroy a public room if it is the only member.
-- *leaveNetwork*: a peer can leave netwok if he at least registred in a room.
+- *leaveNetwork*: a peer can leave netwok if he is at least registred in a room.

 ### Technologies